-Yao is Bantu language spoken by about 3 million people in Malawi, Tanzania and Mozambique, and also in Zambia.
-The main dialect in Malawi, which is known as Mangoche, is spoken around Lake Malawi, particularly around the southeast tip of the lake.
+Yao is a Bantu language spoken by about 3 million people in Malawi, Tanzania and Mozambique, and also in Zambia.
+The main dialect in Malawi, Mangoche, is spoken around Lake Malawi, particularly around the southeast tip of the lake.
 The main dialects in Mozambique are known as Makale and Massaninga, and most Yao speakers live in Niassa Province.
-The majority of speakers in Tanzania are found east of Lake Malawi Mtwara and Ruvuma Regions.
+The majority of speakers in Tanzania are found east of Lake Malawi in the Mtwara and Ruvuma Regions.

 Yao is also known as chiYao, ciYao, Achawa, Adsawa, Adsoa, Ajawa, Ayawa, Ayo, Ayao, Djao, Haiao, Hiao, Hyao, Jao, Veiao or waJa.

-This is the spelling system used in Malawi, which is based on Chewa.
+This is the spelling system used in Malawi, which is based on Chichewa.
 The orthography used in Tanzania is based on Swahili.

 Wandu wosope akasapagwa ni ufulu ni uchimbichimbi wakulandana.
 Asapagwa ni lunda, niwakupakombola ganisya, m'yoyo kukusosekwa kuti mundu jwalijose am'woneje mundu jwimwe mpela mlongomjakwe.

 All human beings are born free and equal in dignity and rights.
 They

 are endowed with reason and conscience and should act towards one another

 (Article 1 of the Universal Declaration of Human Rights)